bhawanaSingh/fabric_network/README.md

 $ node --version
 ```
 or you can follow up the [link](https://tecadmin.net/install-nodejs-with-nvm/) to download NVM.
--Downlaod Docker and Docker-Compose using this [link](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04).
+- Downlaod Docker and Docker-Compose using this [link](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04).

-#####Hurley
+###Hurley
 Hurley is used as a devlopment enviorment for running Enterprise Blockchain by supporting the Hyperledger Fabric.
 Hurly is an open source project under the Apahe 2.0 licence, to crete Convector projects.